Jean Goldenbaum: Compositional style

 Goldenbaum's music is basically atonal, but has a strong influence of traditional tonal music, as the composer himself explained in interviews.
 The musicologist Alexandre Bispo points out that "in the compositional work of Jean Goldenbaum, the relationships between ethical and aesthetic aspects in the creative process in the Euro-Brazilian context acquire a special meaning.
 His compositions express the ethical foundations of artistic creation in a particularly expressive way."

 Press and media

-Jean Goldenbaum was interviewed or mentioned in several German and international medias, such as Jüdische Allgemeine, Bayerischer Rundfunk Klassik, Der Teckbote, Radio Leinehertz Hannover, Concerti, Stadtkind Hannover, Täglicher Anzeiger Holzminden, Programa Provocações (Brazil), Radio Universida de Salamanca (Spain).
+Jean Goldenbaum was interviewed or mentioned in several German and international medias, such as Jüdische Allgemeine, Bayerischer Rundfunk Klassik, Der Teckbote, Radio Leinehertz Hannover, Concerti, Stadtkind Hannover, Täglicher Anzeiger Holzminden, Programa Provocações (Brazil), Radio Universidad de Salamanca (Spain).